 During the tests, testers fired a large number of Igla man-portable air defense systems missiles at helicopters equipped with President-S equipment.
 Both single and volley launches were conducted.
 At the same time, two rockets were simultaneously launched, including from various directions and from different distances.
 According to Y. Mayevsky, all the rockets during the tests failed to hit their targets.
 As a result of the actions of the "Presidential-S" military missile unit, the missiles went away from their targets, without causing them any damage.

 According to the expert, the test results suggest that Russia has created a reliable system for protecting airplanes and helicopters from various guided missiles equipped with optical homing heads.

-According to Mayevsky and RIA Novosti, some funds of the President-S complex are already being installed on aviation technique of several types.
-So, the optoelectronic suppression subsystems are mounted on Mi-28 and Ka-52 combat helicopters.
-In addition, such equipment is received by Mi-26 transport helicopters and Il-76 aircraft.
+According to Mayevsky and RIA Novosti, some of the facilities of the President-S complex are already being installed on several types of aviation equipment.
+Thus, the subsystem opto-electronic suppression mounted on combat helicopters Mi-28 and Ka-52.
+In addition, such equipment receive transport helicopters Mi-26 and IL-76.